All Episodes

 See, I never get to see Rush anymore because I'm here filling in for him when he's gone.

-I used to see Rush before I started doing uh filling in, and we would share cigars or whatever.
+I used to see Rush before I started doing filling in, and we would share cigars or whatever.

-By the way, notice, guys, every time I come here I look all around and I do not see any, not even one cigar just laying around.
+By the way, notice, guys, every time I come here, I look all around and I do not see any, not even one cigar, just laying around.

-Oh, it's New York.
+It's New York.

 I forgot.